antonyitki/portfolioDataScience-Analyst/README.md

 # portfolioDataScience-Analyst
-for job applications to show my skills
+My portfolio of proje ts and examples for job applications to show my skills Python, R, Matlab, Tableau, etc